b3ernardo/vehicle-tracking/README.md

-# Softruck Vehicle Tracking System
+# Vehicle Tracking System

-The Softruck vehicle tracking system receives millions of GPS points daily, sent by SFT9001 trackers installed in vehicles.
+The vehicle tracking system receives millions of GPS points daily, sent by SFT9001 trackers installed in vehicles.
 These devices communicate via hexadecimal messages over a TCP connection.
 Each message contains either location data or a heartbeat (connection check), and the server is responsible for responding with an ACK to ensure the continuity of transmissions.

 Trackers follow a well-defined packet structure, including a header, device identifier, message type, and variable data depending on the message type.
 The system follows the FIFO protocol, meaning the last received point represents the vehicle's latest known location.